learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+Practice Deliverables - 3

+Associations:
+    A Patient should belong to a Doctor ---DONE
+    A Doctor can have many Patients ---DONE
+Patient
+    Patient#doctor should return the Doctor instance for this patient ---Handled by the attr_accessor Patient#change_doctors should take a doctor instance and update the patient’s doctor ---DONE Doctor
+    Doctor#patients should return an array of all the Patients for that doctor ---DONE

+    Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor ---DONE

+    Doctor#transfer_patient should change a patient’s doctor to another doctor.
+This should only work if the patient belongs to the current doctor. ---DONE